minaminao/optimizor-war/README.md

 To solve challenges, players need to execute the two functions:

-1. Call the `commit(bytes32 key)`
+1. Call the `commit(bytes32 key)`.
-2. After waiting for 32 blocks, call the `challenge(uint256 challengeId, address solverAddr, uint256 salt, string calldata solverHandle)`  function
+2. After waiting for 32 blocks, call the `challenge(uint256 challengeId, address solverAddr, uint256 salt, string calldata solverHandle)`  function.

 The key is `keccak256(abi.encode(msg.sender, address(solver).codehash, salt))`.
 Please set the salt to a random value.